SUNGWOOKYOO/sungwookyoo.github.io/_posts/2020-03-03-CompareTensorflowAndPytorch.md

 ---
-title: "The Difference between Tensorflow and Python using Embedding"
+title: "The Difference between Tensorflow and Pytorch using Embedding"
 excerpt: "Compare Tensorflow and Pytorch when using Embedding."
 categories:
  - tips